CeliaSagas/Data-Coin/README.md

 By scraping a little over 1300 salary postings in 36 cities across the continental United States, I was able to create a regression model that can somewhat predict salaries for data scientists according to some *key factors* identified by the model.
 Some of them are obvious, such as an Internship or Part Time position is associated with a decrease in Salary *(about 40k)*, while taking a position at a tech company on the West Coast is associated with an increase in Salary *(about an 11k boost)*.

-For now, however, we can gain a pretty moderate idea of the most important factors to keep in mind when applying for Data Scientist positions *(have you considered the West Coast? )*

 # Demo-Preview
 <!-- Add a demo for your project -->